scfmod/FS25_TerraFarm/README.md

 # Credits

-A big thanks to the fellow modders from **Jeremy Brown Modeling and Simulation** and **WZL Modding** discord servers for all the testing and feedback on the FS22 version.
+A big thanks to the fellow modders from **Jeremy Brown Modeling and Simulation** and **WZL Modding** discord servers for all the testing and feedback.

 [![oma](https://avatars.githubusercontent.com/u/159189143?s=200&v=4)](https://github.com/open-modding-alliance)